beefyfinance/beefy-blog/content/articles/three-ways-to-earn-with-beefy-vvs-finance-and-cronos.en.md

 ### Closing words

-There's always an opportunity to earn with Beefy Finance amd
+There's always an opportunity to earn with Beefy Finance and explore new blockchains at the same time.
+Make sure to learn more about VVS Finance before making any investment decisions and following the steps in our guide.